premail/premail/README.md

 - `structure`: This directory holds files that may _sometimes_ change in each email -- top and bottom navigation menus, social media links, and the footer area.
-- `style`: This directory contains the CSS attributes that, ideally, _will not_ change from project to project.
+- `theme`: This directory contains the CSS attributes that, ideally, _will not_ change from project to project.
 - `dist`: This directory contains the output `index.html` for you to use.